Professional Work and Life Experience

 - The student must demonstrate in the portfolio that life learning has provided the equivalent of at least 80 percent of the learning objectives addressed in a particular course.

 - American Sentinel personnel review the submitted portfolio within 2-4 weeks of submission.

-Please note: ELPs will not be accepted for capstone courses in any program, courses in the DNP program or N501PE when taken as a bridge course to the DNP.
+Please note: ELPs will not be accepted for project courses in any program, courses in the DNP program, courses in the NP program, or N501PE when taken as a bridge course to the DNP.